kumarallamraju/avd/aadds-azurefiles-fslogix.md

-## How to Configure FSLogix with Azure Files with Azure Acitve Directory Domain Services for Multi-session Desktops
+## How to Configure FSLogix using Azure Files with Azure Active Directory Domain Services for Multi-session Desktops

 This blog assumes you have already configured Azure Active Directory Domain Services.
 In order to use FSLogix with multi-session desktops we need to first domain join the Azure Files to Azure ADDS